ahm3dhany/Broken-Web-Application/README.md

 ### _required steps to reproduce the vulnerability:_

 1. Navigate to Quotes page (e.g. http://localhost:8080/quotes).
+And if you prompted for credentials type "user" as the username & "password" as the password.
 2. In the input field next to "ID:", type a numeric value (e.g. 15).
 3. In the input field next to "Quote:", write:
   `take care'); DROP TABLE Quotes;--` and click on "Post".
-4. Now you are redirected to a page that tells you: `Table "QUOTES" not found;`, that's because  DROP TABLE statement removed the table.
+4. Now you are redirected to a page that tells you: `Table "QUOTES" not found;`, that's because  `DROP TABLE` statement removed the table.

 ### _where the vulnerability came from:_